-KMe has requested revised permit conditions in support of portions of recent projects and standard updates to its LPDES permit to reflect the as-built operation of the plant.
+KMe has requested revised permit conditions in support of portions of the KMe Optimization Project and standard updates to its LPDES permit to reflect the as-built operation of the plant.
 The permit application is all-inclusive of requested changes to the LPDES Permit.
 The full scope of the individual projects comprising the KMe Optimization Project is targeting up to 25% increase in production of methanol product.
-Additionally, the Backup Oxygen Supply Project will provide a backup oxygen supply in the event of loss of oxygen from the existing third party oxygen source.
-As a result of the full production increase and some new equipment, the facility will produce additional wastewaters.
+As a result of the full production increase, the facility will produce more processrelated wastewater.

-- Water Intake Streams: In support of the KMe Optimization Project, the required amount of process water will increase versus what is used today; however, the amount of water used will remain within what KMe is currently permitted to pull from the Mississippi River. - Permitted Discharge Streams: The concentration of pollutants is not anticipated to change with the KMe Optimization Project.
-Additionally due to updating actual discharge volume information, the updated LPDES Permit will reflect a decrease in permitted total mass of pollutants discharged to the Mississippi River from the wastewater treatment plant. - Stormwater: The stormwater flows to the St. James Canal will not change due to the KMe Optimization Project because it is not anticipated that the project will result in a change of stormwater flow from the site (either quality or quantity).
+- Water Intake Streams: In support of the KMe Optimization Project, the required amount of process water will increase versus what is used today; however, the amount of water used will remain within what KMe is currently permitted to pull from the Mississippi River. - Permitted Discharge Streams: While the concentration of pollutants is not anticipated to change with the KMe Optimization Project, due to the increase in volume of water discharged, there will be an associated increase in the total mass of pollutants discharged to the Mississippi